Amazon pulls sexually explicit childrenswear from its Canadian site following complaint

 CBC News contacted the third-party seller, Khang Cò, which removed the T-shirt late Monday night.

-"It's our mistake when picking the product," a representative with the business wrote in an online message.
+"It's our mistake when picking the product," a company spokesperson wrote in an online message.
 "Thanks for letting me know."

-Both Zikova and Arnason, with the child protection centre, said they want Amazon to adopt tighter controls to prevent similar items from appearing on its site.
+Both Arnason, with the child protection centre, and Zikova said they want Amazon to adopt tighter controls to prevent similar items from appearing on its site.

 "You would not find a retailer that would be able to put [these items] in their window," Arnason said.
 "They would be shut down, police would be involved."